xinyiyu/FAsy-Video-Marketing/README.md

     --nsamples 100
 ```

-I also provide a step-by-step demo for measuring facial masculinity in `facial_masculinity.ipynb`.
+I also provide a step-by-step demo for measuring facial masculinity in `face_masculinity.ipynb`.
 This notebook illustrates measuring facial masculinity from video, and measuring facial masculinity for a verification image set.

 ### Voice masculinity and other voice features
 To voice masculinity and other voice features from video, first we extract audio track from a video segment (e.g 10th~20th second):